aziz0x48/xSMTP/README.md

 send me a dm on <a href="https://t.me/dpr52">Telegram</a>

 # Disclaimer :bangbang:
-vMass Bot was created for educational purposes only, Any actions and or activities done using this bot is solely your responsibility.
+xSMTP Bot was created for educational purposes only, Any actions and or activities done using this bot is solely your responsibility.

 ## :ringed_planet: Join Our Channel To be Notified of Updates and New Releases :ringed_planet: